What Is a Bachelor’s Degree? Requirements, Costs, and More

 • Letters of recommendation: These can come from high school teachers who can speak to your good qualities and know you well.
 If you’ve been out of school for a while, a manager from a past or current job, a leader at your place of worship, a sports coach, or a volunteer coordinator can all provide letters of recommendation.

-Can’t meet all of the requirements?
-You'll find several performance-based admission degree programs on Coursera.
+If you are looking to meet requirements, you can find several performance-based admission degree programs on Coursera.
 These typically require you to pass three pathway courses in the subject you're interested in studying to gain full admittance to the program.
-Learn more.

 Requirements for graduating from a bachelor’s degree program